 A number of our courses have programming projects that require the use of a Linux host to complete.
 A virtual machine affords you the option for working on these projects on your own device, anywhere in the world.

-The "Linux Home VM" we prepare runs the same underlying operating system - CentOS 7, as of Spring Quarter 2018 - and nearly the same software packages as are installed on our instructional Linux hosts (ie. the 'attus') on campus, with a few exceptions for licensing reasons.
+The "Linux Home VM" we prepare runs the same underlying operating system - Rocky Linux 9, as of Autumn Quarter 2022 - and nearly the same software packages as are installed on our instructional Linux hosts (ie. the 'attus') on campus, with a few exceptions for licensing reasons.

 How Does It Work?